BIPS PERSIAN STUDIES SERIES: NEW PUBLICATION

 The Phoenix Mosque and the Persians of Medieval Hangzhou

-George Land (editor), Alexander (Sandy) Morton, Qing Chen
+George Lane (editor), Alexander (Sandy) Morton, Qing Chen

 BIPS is delighted to announce the publication of the latest book in the BIPS Persian Studies Series.
 This study of the Phoenix mosque and the Ju-Jing Yuan cemetery casts light on one of the most important periods in the history of the Mongol Empire.